Uncle Tom's Children: Literary significance and criticism

 One review of Uncle Tom's Children stated: "Uncle Tom's Children has its full share of violence and brutality; violent deaths occur in three stories and the mob goes to work in all four.
 Violence has long been an important element in fiction about Negroes, just as it is in their life.
 But where Julia Peterkin in her pastorals and Roark Bradford in his levee farces show violence to be the reaction of primitives unadjusted to modern civilization, Richard Wright shows it as the way in which civilization keeps the Negro in his place.
 And he knows what he is writing about."

-Reflecting on Uncle Tom's Children in his essay "How 'Bigger' Was Born" (included in the 1993 restored edition of Native Son), Wright himself described the end result of his work as unsatisfactory, also stating he did not wish to replicate the same mistakes in the future: "I had written a book of short stories which was published under the title of Uncle Tom's Children.
+Reflecting on Uncle Tom's Children in his essay "How 'Bigger' Was Born" (included in the 1993 restored edition of Native Son), Wright himself described the outcome of his work as unsatisfactory, also stating he did not wish to replicate the same mistakes in the future: "I had written a book of short stories which was published under the title of Uncle Tom's Children.
 When the reviews of that book began to appear, I realized that I had made an awfully naive mistake.
 I found that I had written a book which even bankers' daughters could read and weep over and feel good about.
 I swore to myself that if I ever wrote another book, no one would weep over it; that it would be so hard and deep that they would have to face it without the consolation of tears.
 It was this that made me get to work in dead earnest".